Mobile food vending vehicles may be used in a variety of manners in the Newcastle Local Government Area.

 - Register Vehicle Insurance against loss of property

 If your application is successful, our officers will contact you to arrange a time for an inspection of your vehicle.
 Once the vehicle is satisfactorily inspected, you will be issued with an approval to operate, for the financial year valid until 30 June, unless otherwise revoked.

 Operator found not complying with the policy will have their approval revoked immediately and may not be granted a new approval to operate in the future.

 All food businesses whether temporary, mobile or fixed must notify us of their activities.
 Please complete and return the

 Food businesses must ensure their staff are appropriately trained to handle food.
 Business serving unpackaged, potentially hazardous foods will require a Food Safety Supervisor (FSS).
 A copy of the certificate must be kept in the vehicle.
-For more information go to the NSW Food Authority’s website.
+For more information: NSW Food Authority.